-10K: 5 hours (swimmers must reach the turn-around point at North Star Reach within the first two hours and thirty minutes (2.5 hours)
+10K Marathon: 5 hours : swimmers must reach the turn-around point at North Star Reach within the first two hours and thirty minutes (2.5 hours)

 5K: 3 hours

-For 2017, we have added a 10K team event!
-Each team must have a minimum of five members (no maximum).
+For our 10K Marathon team event, each team must have a minimum of five members (no maximum).
 Teams must be mixed, with a minimum of one male member and one female member.
 All 10K team members must swim the entire 10K.
 The winning team boasts the lowest combined time for their members’ five fastest times.
 The 10K team event is Open; teams may be swim clubs, informal groups, or even a family swimming together.

 For the 5K team event, each team must have a minimum of five members (no maximum).
 Teams must be mixed, with a minimum of one male member and one female member.
 All members must swim the entire 5K.
 The winning team boasts the lowest combined time for their members’ five fastest times.
 The 5K team event features two divisions: High School (for high-school swim teams) and Open (no affiliation required; an Open team can be an informal group).
 High School Coaches/Captains: Please contact firstname.lastname@example.org for a special group discount for your team!